G00364778/52167-Project/README.md

 ### Graphing the data

-A Matlab paper published by D Peters(referenced) suggested normalising the data sets for improved results.
+A Mat lab paper published by D Peters(referenced) suggested normalising the data sets for improved results.

 Samples from this process yielded the following: